api7/website/_posts/blog/en-US/stable-product-delivery-with-cypress.md

 TestCafe is surprisingly easy to install, it has a built-in waiting mechanism so that users don't have to actively sleep waiting for page interactions, and it supports concurrent multi-browser testing, which is helpful for multi-browser compatibility testing.
 The disadvantage is that its debugging process is not so user-friendly, and you have to run a new use case after each test case change.
 For the developers, they need to have some basic Javascript syntax.
 Secondly, its running speed is relatively slow for several other frameworks, especially when executing withText () to find elements.

-After a comprehensive comparison, we finally chose Cypress as our front-end E2E framework, listing four main reasons.
+After a comprehensive comparison, we finally chose Cypress as our front-end E2E framework, listing four main reasons:

 1. Simple syntax